mratsim/constantine/constantine/platforms/README.md

   reimplement multiplication with constant-time guarantees (at the cost of speed and code-size)

-⚠: Currently division and modulo operations are `unsafe` and uses hardware division.
-  No known CPU implements division in constant-time.
-  A constant-time alternative will be provided.

-While extremely slow, division and modulo are only used on random or user inputs to constrain them to the prime field of the elliptic curves.
+Division is (naively) implemented in constant-time, as no hardware provides constant-time division
-Constantine internals are built to avoid costly constant-time divisions.
+While extremely slow, Constantine internals are built to avoid costly constant-time divisions.

 ## Assembler